Skip to content

 Frequently Asked Questions

-What are Misen’s 2.0 knives made of?
+What are Misen’s 2.0 Knives made of?

-What’s the difference between Misen’s 2.0 knives and classic knives?
+What’s the difference between Misen’s 2.0 Knives and classic knives?

-How are Misen’s 2.0 knives different from other high carbon knives?
+How are Misen’s 2.0 Knives different from other high-carbon knives?

 What do you mean by rust-proof?

-While our 2.0 knives have been lab-certified to withstand up to 50 dishwasher cycles without showing any signs of rust, we generally recommend hand washing all of your Misen knives.
+While our 2.0 Knives have been lab-certified to withstand up to 50 dishwasher cycles without showing any signs of rust, we generally recommend hand washing all of your Misen knives.
 Because our knives are extremely sharp, when they get jostled around in the dishwasher, the blade can cut through the soft materials that make up your dishwasher racks.
 Dishwashing can also damage your knives if the blade edge bangs against hard objects like flatware or pots and pans during the washing cycle.

 How often should I sharpen my knives?

-While our 2.0 knives are rust-proof, all high-carbon knives can experience some discoloration and/or staining with prolonged exposure to acidic foods and/or salt.
+While our 2.0 Knives are rust-proof, all high-carbon knives can experience some discoloration and/or staining with prolonged exposure to acidic foods and/or salt.
 This is purely cosmetic and is not the same as rust.